Electrical and Computer Engineering

-The Department of Electrical and Computer Engineering offers programs leading to the degrees of Master of Science (M.S.) in Electrical and Computer Engineering, and Doctor of Philosophy (Ph.D.) in Engineering with a specialization in electrical and computer engineering.
+The Department of Electrical and Computer Engineering offers programs leading to the degrees of Master of Science (M.S.) in Electrical and Computer Engineering, and Doctor of Philosophy (Ph.D.) in Engineering with a Concentration in Electrical and Computer Engineering.
 The M.S. program is available with two options: thesis and non-thesis.
 There is also a five-year fast-track BS/MS available to Tennessee Tech undergraduate students.
-The Ph.D.program normally requires a master’s degree but students with a bachelor’s degree and a record of excellent academic performance may be directly admitted to the Ph.D. program.
+The Ph.D. program normally requires a master’s degree but students with a bachelor’s degree and a record of excellent academic performance may be directly admitted to the Ph.D. program.

 - To provide industry, academia, and society with highly-qualified graduate Electrical and Computer engineers who possess state-of-the-art knowledge in the field of ECE, as well as the research, critical-thinking, and leadership skills necessary to be globally competitive.